friari/rails_assessment/README.md

 * Become a trainer with ease!
 * Learn any type of Performing arts topic!
 * Review system to find the most reliable and high quality trainers
+* Easily manage your bookings as a Mentor!
+* Edit your detials with a few clicks
+* Become a part of a PA community within your City!

 #### Screenshots